 Have a pool party at Palms Court Gardens

-There was a mixture of locals and tourists all loving life on this golden stretch of sand, and similarly a mixture of different beach bars dotted along every now and then up the beach, ranging from swankier places like Carambola, to wooden tumbling-down huts.
-The sun was amazingly warm and the sea downright startlingly clear; me and my pal Liza were hanging around in the water to cool off for a while when a big wave grew up behind me before it broke, and Liza screamed out and pointed with the most excited and simultaneously concerned voice I’d heard in a while…it turns out that the water was so clear that she could see directly behind my head a long skinny fish with a massive pointed sword on its nose (that’s how she described it anyway), but alas guys, it was gone by the time I even realised.
+Me and my pal Liza were hanging around in the water to cool off for a while when a big wave grew up behind me before it broke; Liza screamed out and pointed with the most excited and simultaneously concerned voice I’d heard in a while.
+The water was so clear that she could see directly behind my head a long skinny fish with a massive pointed sword on its nose (that’s how she described it anyway), but alas guys, it was gone by the time I even realised.

 - Obviously this post is geared towards coming to St Kitts by cruise ship, however the island does have an international airport just Northeast of Basseterre.

-- Currency is the Eastern Caribbean Dollar (which has the face of old Queen Liz on it, would you believe it), although US dollars are widely accepted.
+- Currency in St Kitts is the Eastern Caribbean Dollar (which has the face of old Queen Liz on it, would you believe it), although US dollars are widely accepted.
 If using US currency, it’s likely your change will be returned in local currency.

 - I walked around solo a few times and never felt unsafe, though I’d take the same caution here as any other place in the world.

-- A normal day pass for Palms Court Gardens is $12,with food and drink not included.
+- A normal day pass for Palms Court Gardens is $15,with food and drink not included.